-TSP filters are analysed to determine arsenic concentrations.
-Unfortunately, analytical delays at the NAPS laboratory often result in a 1-year time lag between arsenic data and the annual air quality report.
-Consequently, arsenic data for 2007 is not available for inclusion in this Report, although the 2006 data that was unavailable last year is.
-Analyses of the 2007 TSP filters will likely be completed by the end of June and results will be included in the 2008 Air Quality Report.
-ENR is discussing the time lag issue with NAPS in an effort to achieve more timely analysis.
+TSP filters are analyzed to determine arsenic concentrations.
+Unfortunately, analytical delays at the NAPS laboratory often result in a one-year time lag between arsenic data and the annual air quality report.
+Consequently, arsenic data for 2008 is not available for inclusion in this report, although the 2007 data that was unavailable last year is.
+Analyses of the 2008 TSP filters will likely be completed by the end of June and results will be included in the 2009 Air Quality Report.

-Figure 6 summarizes the historical concentrations of arsenic measured in Yellowknife up to 2006.
-The bars represent annual averages while the line shows the highest total arsenic level measured over a 24-hour period for a given year.
-It is apparent that arsenic concentrations in Yellowknife have fallen from the historical elevated concentrations in the 1970s and 1980s.
-No exceedances of the Ontario Guideline ( $0.3\mu g/m^3$ ) have occurred since 1988 and the average arsenic concentration over the last decade is $0.006\mu g/m^3$ - below all but the most stringent World Health Organisation (WHO) risk estimate concentration (see Appendix B).
-In recent years, the overall average has decreased further to less than $0.003\mu g/m^3$ .
+Figure 6 summarizes the historical concentrations of arsenic measured in Yellowknife up to 2007.
+The bars represent annual averages, while the line shows the highest total arsenic level measured over a 24-hour period for a given year.
+It is apparent that arsenic concentrations in Yellowknife have fallen from the historical, elevated concentrations in the 1970s and 1980s.
+No exceedances of the Ontario Guideline (0.3μg/m) have occurred since 1988 and the average arsenic concentration over the last decade is 0.006μg/m - below all but the most stringent World Health Organisation (WHO) risk estimate concentration (see Appendix B).
+In recent years, the overall average has decreased further, to less than 0.003μg/m.